Islandora-Collaboration-Group/ISLE/docs/01_installation_host_server/install_docker_for_windows.md

 * Go to [https://store.docker.com/editions/community/docker-ce-desktop-windows](https://store.docker.com/editions/community/docker-ce-desktop-windows)

 * Choose the "Get Docker CE for Windows (stable)" link to download the installer.
+You may need to create an account on Docker.com to continue.

 * Run the installer and follow the prompts.
+The default settings should be okay.

 * You will be required to logout when the installation is complete.